kaurk116/Automation-Testing-Project1/README.md

 Use - https://github.com/PramodDutta/AdvanceSeleniumFrameworkTTA

 Create a Framework and Use the following:
-Automation Table Challenge #1 - Watch Video

-Create a Framework and Use the following:

     • Java, Selenium, TestNG, POM
     • Maven, Assert J, POM
     • Thread Local Support → Thread Safety
     • Allure Report